openml-labs/gama/docs/source/user_guide/installation.rst

 where `OPTIONAL` is one or more (comma separated):

- - `vis`: allows you to use the prototype dash app to visualize optimization traces.
  - `dev`: sets up all required dependencies for development of GAMA.
  - `doc`: sets up all required dependencies for building documentation of GAMA.